sud82/aerospike-kubernetes-operator-workshop/README.md

 ## **Multicluster setup**

-We can make XDR setup using multicluster support in operator.
-Operator can manage multiple aerospike clusters, deployed in a single namespace or in multiple namespaces.
+We can make an XDR setup using multicluster support in the operator.
+The operator can manage multiple aerospike clusters, deployed in a single namespace or in multiple namespaces.

-Here we will deploy a source cluster and a destination cluster to create the XDR setup in the single kubernetes namespace.
+Here we will deploy a source cluster and a destination cluster to create the XDR setup in the single Kubernetes namespace.

 ### **Deploy destination cluter**

-We will use the existing cluster as Destination cluster and deploy another cluster as the source cluster.
+We will use the existing cluster as a Destination cluster and deploy another cluster as the source cluster.

 ### **Deploy source cluster**